 The questions in the IELTS reading test will often include dates, names, numbers, new terms that are part of your answers.

 You should spend no more than 3 minutes skimming the passage for your test.
-It also advised to underline any important keywords that you see in the text that makes you understand the passage or sums up the context of the reading.

 You should do this to avoid relaxing and guessing during the reading test.This gives you the certainty that you have made the correct choice.

 And yes, there’s always only ONE correct answer.
 Despite what many may think, there are no options.
 This is how the tests are designed.
 That is precisely why there is a very definite location of the correct answer in the text.

 Try to look around the new word.
 Maybe the content of the sentence can help you deduce whether it’s positive or negative, a person or a job, an animal or a feature.

 Prefixes can help, un- means cancel an action, and re- means repeat, or -wise means referring to something.

 Grammar will also help, if it comes before a noun, it might be describing how this noun is.

 Remember to do background work on expanding your vocabulary and understanding of prefixes and suffixes for your reading test.

 If this doesn’t help either just don’t panic.
 Move on to the next question, and later return to the confusing part.

 Never leave any box unanswered.
 When you know there’s no time left, just guess and write something.